FAQ

 • What are spending limits for technology?

-Technology purchases will no longer have a hard limit, but we will monitor spending in this category and will reach out if we need justification for technology purchases.
+Technology purchases will no longer have a hard limit, but ADE will monitor spending in this category and will reach out if we need justification for technology purchases.
 Computers, tablets, printers, headphones, and all tech-related accessories will go into the same "technology" category.
 Please make sure to select that category for all technology purchases.
+Consider the age and grade of the child, and level of classes or lessons the child is taking when purchasing technology.
+NO kindergarten child needs a Mac Book but some 6th graders may be taking classes in robotics engineering while a 9th grader is in mostly the arts and writing.
+In that case the younger child may need more.
+NIETHER needs a computer over $1K.

 • What other items have spending limits?